SheetJS/sheetjs/README.md

         console.log(y + "!" + z + "=" + JSON.stringify(xlsx.Sheets[y][z].v));
       }
     });

+The node version installs a binary `xlsx2csv` which can read XLSX/XLSM/XLSB files and output the contents in various formats.
+The source is available at `xlsx2csv.njs` in the bin directory.

+See <http://oss.sheetjs.com/js-xlsx/> for a browser example.

+Note that older versions of IE does not support HTML5 File API, so the base64 mode is provided for testing.
+On OSX you can get the base64 encoding by running:

+    $ <target_file.xlsx base64 | pbcopy # the pbcopy puts the content in the clipboard

 Some helper functions in `XLSX.utils` generate different views of the sheets: